Rastafari: Haile Selassie and the early Rastas: 1930–1949

 Haile Selassie was crowned Emperor of Ethiopia in 1930, becoming the first sovereign monarch crowned in Sub-Saharan Africa since 1891 and first Christian one since 1889.
 A number of Jamaica's Christian clergymen claimed that Selassie's coronation was evidence that he was the black messiah that they believed was prophesied in the Book of Revelation, the Book of Daniel, and Psalms.
 Over the following years, several street preachers—most notably Leonard Howell, Archibald Dunkley, Robert Hinds, and Joseph Hibbert—began claiming that Haile Selassie was the returned Jesus.
 They first did so in Kingston, and soon the message spread throughout 1930s Jamaica, especially among poor communities who were hit particularly hard by the Great Depression.
 Clarke stated that "to all intents and purposes this was the beginning" of the Rastafari movement.

-Howell has been described as the "leading figure" in the early Rastafari movement.
-He preached that black Africans were superior to white Europeans and that Afro-Jamaicans should owe their allegiance to Haile Selassie rather than to George V, King of Great Britain and Ireland.
-The island's British authorities arrested him and charged him with sedition in 1934, resulting in his two-year imprisonment.
-Following his release, Howell established the Ethiopian Salvation Society and in 1939 established a Rasta community, known as Pinnacle, in Saint Catherine Parish.
-Police feared that Howell was training his followers for an armed rebellion and were angered that it was producing cannabis for sale.
-They raided the community on several occasions and Howell was imprisoned for a further two years.
-Upon his release he returned to Pinnacle, but the police continued with their raids and shut down the community in 1954; Howell himself was committed to a mental hospital.
+Howell was the early movement's "leading figure".
+He preached that black Africans were superior to white Europeans and that Afro-Jamaicans should owe their allegiance to Haile Selassie rather than to King George V. The island's colonial authorities arrested him and charged him with sedition in 1934, resulting in a two-year imprisonment.
+Following his release, Howell established the Ethiopian Salvation Society and in 1939 formed a Rasta community, known as Pinnacle, in Saint Catherine Parish.
+Jamaica's police feared that Howell was plotting an armed rebellion and raided Pinnacle repeatedly.
+Pinnacle ultimately closed in 1954 and Howell was committed to a mental hospital.

 In 1936, Italy invaded and occupied Ethiopia, and Haile Selassie went into exile.
 The invasion brought international condemnation and led to growing sympathy for the Ethiopian cause.
 In 1937, Selassie created the Ethiopian World Federation, which established a branch in Jamaica later that decade.
-In 1941, the British drove the Italians out of Ethiopia and Selassie returned to reclaim his throne.
+In 1941, Allied forces drove the Italians out of Ethiopia and Selassie returned to reclaim his throne.
 Many Rastas interpreted this as the fulfilment of a prophecy made in the Book of Revelation.